 So changed my life?
 No. But enriched it by recognition of another unique and rebellious personality who spits in the eye of convention because the alternatives are vastly more interesting!
 Absolutely!

 Comment by Vanessa

 In about 1983, Duane got a contract job with SRI (Stanford Research International) to use his skill with Morse code to work on a spy program.
 That led to SRI hiring him to lead the field survey crew for the NEXRAD weather radar known as Doppler radar that we see daily in weather forecasting.
 He pulled in a couple of friends who were quite technical and willing to do hard work.
 One was Andy Allan.
-Here is his very interesting answer to my request for a comment about Duane.
+This is his very interesting answer to my request for comment about Duane.